fassko/fassko.github.io/Content/blog/swiftui-tabview.md

 date: 2021-04-22 00:00
 title: The hidden secrets of TabView in iOS with SwiftUI
 description: TabBar is a vital component of iOS and has been from iOS 2.0.
 This element appears at the bottom of the iOS and iPadOS devices and allows our app users to switch between different views or functions quickly.
-It is an extremely major element of Apple's apps like Music, Podcasts, and App Store.
+It is a major element of Apple's apps like Music, Podcasts, and App Store.
 tags: swift, ios, swiftui, tabview
 ---

 TabBar is a vital component of iOS and has been from iOS 2.0.
 This element appears at the bottom of the iOS and iPadOS devices and allows our app users to switch between different views or functions quickly.

-It is an extremely major element of Apple's apps like Music, Podcasts, and App Store.
+It is a major element of Apple's apps like Music, Podcasts, and App Store.

 ![SwiftUI DisclosureGroup](/assets/swiftui-tabview/appstore-tabview.png)